 Here are some tips that students have given us over the years.
 Have a look through the list and think which ones would help you the most.
 Look at the list regularly and try to add more habits to your organisation system.
-You can download this list as a PDF and print it out or you can make comments on the electronic version and save it for future use.
+You can download this list as a Word document or PDF and print it out so you can make comments and save it for future use.
 There is a text only version below.

 - Ten student tips for staying organised (text version)

 - Set up a filing system at the start of term.
 You could use a box folder for each module for lecture notes, handouts, notes from reading and photocopies.
 Alternatively, use a digital tool for making and organising materials.

 - Make sure you know how to access your learning materials.
 Log in to Canvas for your modules and Sussex Direct for your course information.